khvorov45/dunmle/README.md

-# dunmle
+# sclr

-MLE estimation of the scled logit model parameters.
+MLE estimation of the scaled logit model parameters.